8Protons/POWBlock/README.md

 **Q:**  *"Is this vibe coded slopware?"*

 POWBlock was written by hand, using Xed, by a single programmer over a period of two and a half years.
 A half-dozen other developers assisted with the early concept, bug testing, red-teaming, feature feedback, and browser UX/performance work.
-Some AI was used since 2025 in the various "4am coredump analysis" sessions and general debugging work, but POWBlock is 100% a human creation.
+Some AI was used since 2025 in the various "4am coredump analysis" sessions and general debugging work (and on making these github pages because easy markdowns), but POWBlock is 100% a human creation.